 We have solid partnerships with other tertiary education providers to further enable us to meet the needs of our region and provide the best quality learning for our ākonga.

-NorthTec's commitment to our students extends beyond the campus boundaries.
-We have solid partnerships with iwi, other institutions, industry organisations, and advisors to further enable us to meet NorthTec's mission and support our ākonga.
+NorthTec and Te Pūkenga's commitment to our students extends beyond the campus boundaries.
+We have solid partnerships with iwi, other institutions, industry organisations, and advisors to further enable us to meet support our ākonga.

 NorthTec | Te Pūkenga has educational partnerships in Business, Science (Conservation and Environmental Management) and Sports Science with AUT University.
 These arrangements allow students to study at NorthTec | Te Pūkenga and to transfer to AUT qualifications with credit.
 The students who successfully complete the Diploma in Sport and Recreation with us gain automatic right of entry into the Bachelor of Sport and Recreation (AUT) programme through a partnership we has with AUT, New Zealand’s newest university.
 NorthTec | Te Pūkenga also delivers the third year of the degree in Whangārei thus allowing students to complete the degree without leaving the Northland.